-Area of Deficit (Visual Processing, Attention, etc.) Instructional Accommodations Any health alerts (Hard of Hearing, Asthma, etc.) Behavioral Support Plan (if applicable) Other staff members providing services to students with disabilities, such as classroom assistants, may have access to the portions of the IEP that enable them to successfully exercise duties with regard to the implementation of the IEP.
-The IEP and all other educational records will be maintained to ensure complete confidentiality.
-If it is determined at the IEP meeting, that a student is not eligible for special education services, all records (including the completed IEP, Request for Special Education Assessment, Assessment Plan and Parent Notification of Meeting, and related documents) will be filed in the student's cumulative folder.
-Outcomes 10, 18 Procedures for Identification Sylmar High School will follow a very specific process to identify and assess students who may have a disability which would make them eligible for Special Education services. and Assessment A multidisciplinary team will monitor, assess and evaluate any student who, after RTI has been implemented and thoroughly tested through multiple cycles and levels of intervention, continues to demonstrate inadequate academic, social, or behavioral growth.
-Such students will be evaluated by the school's Student Study Team (SST).
-After the recommendations of the SST have been implemented with fidelity and tried for a reasonable amount of time without significant progress for the student, a student may be recommended for special education evaluation.
-A special education assessment plan is to be developed and provided to the parents: within 15 calendar days from the date of receipt of a written request for an initial special education assessment within 15 calendar days from the date of receipt of a written request for an assessment of a student currently receiving special education and related services prior to conducting a reassessment of a student receiving special education and related services when a change in a student's eligibility for special education or related services is being considered Prior to the referral for assessment, students will be evaluated to ensure that the cause for intervention is not the result of language acquisition or any of the exclusionary factors such as lack of instruction in reading, or
+Outcomes 10, 18 Procedures for Identification and Assessment of Students Procedures for Identification and Assessment Symar High School will follow a very specific process to identify and assess students who may have a disability which would make there uliquide consists and will be reacted by the school's Students Outcomes 10, 18 Procedures for Identification and Assessment of Students Symar High School will follow a very specific process to identify and assess students who may have a disability which would make them eligible for Special Education services.
+A special Education and Assessment of Students Symar High School will follow a very specific process to identify and assess students who may have a disability which would make them eligible for Special Education services.
+A multidisciplinary team will monitor, assess and evaluate any student who, after RTI has been implement and throughly tested through multiple cycles and levels of intervention, continues to demonstrate inadequate academic, social, or behavioral growth.
+Such students will be evaluated by the school's Stude Study Team (SST).
+After the recommendations of the SST have been implemented with fidelity and tried fa a reasonable amount of time without significant progress for the student, a student may be recommended special education avaluation.
+A special education assessment plan is to be developed and provided to the parents: • within 15 calendar days from the date of receipt of a written request for an assessment of a student currently receiving special education and related services • prior to conducting a reassessment of a student receiving special education or related services • when a change in a student's eligibility for special education or related services • when a change in a student'